maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="valsexp"></a>
 ### `VAL`(*sexp*)

 This function returns a number of the same value as the number stored as a string, performing the opposite operation of the `STR$` function.
-For instance, if *sexp* evaluates to "25", this function will return the numerical value 25. `VAL` is generally more common than `STR$` as it is commonly used to convert user inputs into numbers.
+For instance, if *sexp* evaluates to "25", this function will return the numerical value 25. `VAL` is generally more common than `STR$` as it is commonly used to convert user inputs into numbers for further processing.

 #### Variations:

 Digital Group BASIC uses `NUM` instead of `VAL` for this functionality.
-In most dialects, at least those supporing matrix statements, `NUM` returns the number of items typed in a `MAT INPUT` statement.
-RetroBASIC supports both of these uses of `NUM`, as the matrix version has no parameters while the `VAL`-like version requires a single string parameter.
+In most dialects, at least those supporting matrix statements, `NUM` returns the number of items typed in a `MAT INPUT` statement.
+RetroBASIC supports both of these uses of `NUM`, and can tell which is being used because the matrix version has no parameters while the `VAL`-like version requires a single string parameter.

 <!-- TOC --><a name="ucasesexp-and-lcasesexp"></a>
 ### `UCASE$`(*sexp*) and `LCASE$`(*sexp*)